Each page of the XWiki is stored in xwiki.xml as an XML file which is

 and space.
 We have also displayed each pattern with some extra lines wich

-contains the following <contentUpdateDate>
+contains the following <contentUpdateDate> element.
+So each

-element that is displayed in this output is an potentially
+<contentUpdateDate> element that is displayed in this output is an potentially

 interesting one.
 Everything else in the output is of no interest now.